 The nursing curriculum includes a sequence of four clinical nursing courses.
-The day program may be fullor part-time.
-The night program is part-time only, with fall nursing courses beginning in August and ending in February and spring courses beginning in February and ending in June.
+The day program may be full- or part-time.
+The night program is part-time only.
 A new class is accepted each fall for the day program and in the fall of even years for the night program.
 A minimum grade of "C" must be earned in all NS and science courses required in the program.
-Contact the Nursing Program office (4938721) or nursing website for detailed information on program policies (Nursing Program Handbook) or for information about admission, readmission, transfer from an accredited nursing program, and articulation with baccalaureate programs.
+Contact the Nursing Program office or nursing web site for detailed information on program policies (Nursing Program Handbook) or for information about admission, readmission, transfer from an accredited nursing program, and articulation with baccalaureate programs.